boundary/boundary-plugin-redis/README.md

 |:----------|:-----:|:-------:|:-------:|:----:|
 | Supported |   v   |         |         |      |

-This plugin is compatiable with Redis 2.6.X or later.
+This plugin is compatible with Redis 2.6.X or later.

 #### For Boundary Meter v4.2 or later